sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 * Create Lambda Layer:
     1. Create a .zip file containing the required package
         * Use a virtual python environment with a Python version same as the one used in the Lambda function
         * Activate the virtual environment
         * Create a new folder eg: pandas-layer
         * Enter the folder pandas-layer
         * pip install the python package `pandas` in this folder using the -t flag
         * Exit the folder
         * Zip the folder pandas-layer as `pandas-layer.zip` using the zip package
         * Upload the `pandas-layer.zip` folder to s3 (same region as the Lambda function) as follows:
             * Create a new bucket if no bucket exists
             * Use AWS CLI to upload the zip file to s3
         ```bash
         mkdir project
         cd project
         # create a virtual env with the required python version
         python3.17 -m venv .venv
         # activate the virtual env
         source .venv/bin/activate
         python3.17 -m pip install --upgrade pip
         # make the directory for the package
         mkdir pandas-layer
         cd pandas-layer
         # install all pandas files in this folder
         pip install pandas -t .
         ls
         cd ..
         # zip the folder for layer
         zip -r pandas-layer.zip pandas-layer/
         # upload to s3
         aws s3 cp pandas-layer.zip s3://aws_bucket_name
         ```
     1. Add the zip file as layer to lambda function
         * Method 1:
             * Goto the bottom of the Lambda function page
             * In Layers select `Add Layer`
             * Select `Specify ARN` and give the ARN number of the .zip file in s3
             * Select Add
         * Method 2:
             * Goto the main Lambda page
             * In the left pane select Layers
             * Select Create Layer
             * Name: pandas-layer
             * Select `Upload a file from Amazon s3`
             * Give the s3 link URL i.e the https://...
             * Compatable runtimes - Python 3.17
             * Create
             * Copy the ARN of this Layer just created
             * Go back to the Lambda function page
             * Goto the bottom
             * Select `Add Layer`
             * Select `Custom Layers`
             * Select the layer just created pandas-layer
             * Press Add
         * Test the pandas layer by clicking the button Deploy and Test

+* S3 Trigger:
+    1. Create two folders in the s3 bucket input and output
+    1. Goto to the Lambda function:
+        * Select `Add Trigger`
+        * Bucket : bucket_name
+        * Event types: `All object create events`
+        * Prefix: `input/`
+        * Make sure the invocation is not recursive
+    1. Inside the lambda function code do the following
+        1. Grab a file from S3 bucket
+        1. Store the file in /tmp
+        1. Perform computation on the file
+        1. Upload the file into different s3 folder
+        ```python
+        import pandas as pd
+        import boto3

+        def lambda_handler(event, context):
+            # grab the file from s3
+            s3 = boto3.client('s3')

+        ```

+---
 ---

 ## Week 4 - Data Ingestion - Airbyte, Data Ingestion and Snowflake
 ## Week 5 - Data Transformation - Data Warehouse